 To our knowledge, this is the youngest case of a pelvic sarcoma presenting as voiding dysfunction in the literature.
-One previous case of a 46 year old with metastatic retroperitoneal spindle cell sarcoma presented with voiding dysfunction and underwent surgical resection with positive margins; his survival status was not disclosed.8 This case report highlights the aggressiveness of an undifferentiated spindle cell sarcoma in the pelvis without any curative interventions.
-The clinical features of pelvic sarcomas are often unremarkable until significant tumour growth has already occurred, and is often overlooked as a diagnosis in young men.
+One previous case of a 46-year-old with metastatic retroperitoneal spindle-cell sarcoma presented with voiding dysfunction and underwent surgical resection with positive margins; his survival status was not disclosed.

+This case highlights the aggressiveness of an undifferentiated spindle-cell sarcoma in the pelvis without any curative interventions.
+The clinical features of pelvic sarcomas are often unremarkable until significant tumor growth has already occurred, and is often overlooked as a diagnosis in young men.
 In such patients who are unresponsive to initial treatment for recurrent prostatitis, further workup may reveal such rare diagnoses.